 Direct Service – Work With Clients

-All direct service volunteers must undergo a background screening, complete the Statement of Confidentiality, sign the Volunteer Consent Agreement, and complete mandatory 48-hour, multi-session training programs held in January, May and August each year.
+All direct service volunteers must undergo a background screening, complete the Statement of Confidentiality, sign the Volunteer Consent Agreement, and complete minimally 40-hour training program.
 If you’ve had prior domestic violence training or experience, please provide proof of equivalent training and/or experience.
 The Women’s Safe House training program follows the Missouri Coalition Against Domestic and Sexual Violence standards for volunteers.
 The training includes crisis intervention, active listening, advocacy, criminal and civil justice, social services, and problem-solving skills as they relate to domestic violence.

 - Children’s Program Volunteer